Underrated 80 films posters

 This bizarre fantasy/horror film from the 80s is definitely not everyone’s cup of tea.
 Like Valerie and Her Week of Wonders (1970), it has only a loose fairytale-like plot and relies on a barrage of surreal imagery and sexual subtext that subverts its Red Riding Hood trappings.

 Nevertheless, in only his second feature, Neil Jordan displays a mastery of unsettling atmosphere and arresting visuals that would go on to serve him well in films like Interview with the Vampire (1994).
-Also, the werewolf transformation scenes are some of the best ever put to celluloid.
+Also, the werewolf transformation scenes in The Company of Wolves are some of the best ever put to celluloid.

 The Hunger (1983)